Part of Integration process overview

 2.51 What is the SCAL?

-The SCAL is a document that asks for technical information about your software.
-It helps ensure your software is safe, secure and meets information governance standards.
+The SCAL is a document that asks for information about your product.
+It helps ensure your software is safe, secure and meets information governance and clinical standards.

 It is an Excel spreadsheet with several tabs.